 The Modern Classrooms Project*

 The Modern Classrooms Project helps teachers implement an instructional model where students work through course material at their own pace.
 The model is built on blended learning, and it’s mastery-based—students only move on to new material once they’ve reached a certain level of mastery.
 MCP offers a free course that teachers can access and work through on their own, or a paid mentorship program that supports you through the implementation process.
-Cult of Pedagogy readers can take $100 off the cost of the mentorship program by visiting through our link below.
+Cult of Pedagogy readers can take $200 off the cost of the mentorship program by letting them know we sent you!

 Learn More About The Modern Classrooms Project